rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 This experience reminded me that the best engineers I’ve worked with didn’t argue me into correctness; they guided me toward understanding.
 That’s the kind of engineer I want to be: someone who leaves others better, not just systems faster.

-## TLDR

-- debate is for sharpening ideas
-- collaboration is for building alignment
-- great engineers know when to switch from one to the other